Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: What?
 By who?
 Who told you that?

-RHODEY: [counting with his fingers] Star Trek, Terminator
+RHODEY: [counting with his fingers] Star Trek, Terminator,